nsfcac/WeeklyMeeting/README.md

 # WeeklyMeeting
-This repo collects all the weekly meeting materials for the NSF/IUCRC CAC project.
+This repo collects all the weekly meeting materials of the NSF/IUCRC CAC project.